mimoo/DES/README.md

     $ desbox --help

 * **genkey.c** is a key generator that prevents weak keys.
 Use it if you don't have any key to use.

-Use make to build it and launch it without arguments.
+use make to build the keygen

     $ make genkey